What is a Disputed Invoice? – How to Resolve Them

 1. Customer Dissatisfaction

-Businesses need to create client feedback channels for resolving any complaints before it’s time for an invoice.
+Businesses need to create client feedback channels to resolve complaints before it’s time for an invoice.

-If the quality of the product or service delivery doesn’t match the fee, the customer may contest the invoice.
+If the product or service delivery quality doesn’t match the fee, the customer may contest the invoice.
 Also, when the product falls below a client’s expectations or is delivered late, they might change their minds about paying the quoted amount.

 2. Invoice Processing Errors